 Treating Scurvy

-Treating small mammals scurvy/Vitamin C deficiency typically involves supplementing their diet with Vitamin C-rich foods and feeding them a source of Vitamin C supplements.
-It’s important to note that Vitamin C is water soluble, which means it can’t be stored in the body.
+Treating small mammals Vitamin C deficiency typically involves supplementing their diet with Vitamin C-rich foods and feeding them a source of Vitamin C supplements.
+It’s important to note that Vitamin C is water soluble, which means it can’t be stored in their body.
 Guinea Pigs must have a continuous supply of it through their diet.
-If left untreated, Guinea Pigs can suffer from serious health problems and even die.
+If left untreated, Guinea Pigs can have serious health problems and even die from not enough Vitamin C.

 Preventing Scurvy

 The best way to prevent scurvy is to make sure your Guinea Pigs have a balanced diet that includes foods high in Vitamin C. It’s also important to give them access to clean, fresh water at all times and avoid feeding them processed or commercially produced diets.
-Finally, if you suspect your Guinea Pigs may be suffering from a Vitamin C deficiency, it’s important to get veterinary care as soon as possible.
+Finally, if you think that your Guinea Pigs could have a Vitamin C deficiency, it’s important to get them veterinary care as soon as possible.